Choral Notes: an interview with Nigel Perrin, musical director of the Bath Bach Choir

 I think I can say that I enjoy all genres of music as long as they communicate something fundamental.
 I particularly like jazz, but don’t always understand it, and I like pop music if it has proper lyrics.

 How can a choir performing within an elite classical musical canon stay contemporary and connected with new and younger audiences?

 If classical music is performed to a high standard it speaks to all ages.
 Any younger person who comes through our door is caught up in the essence of choral singing and the fellowship of making harmony together.
 The challenge for us is to present our music in a way that is engaging and entertaining – that is as important as getting the notes right.

 What is your current favourite piece of choral music?

-It’s the piece I have spent the last two months living with, week by week, preparing for the performance we gave in Bath Abbey on 30 October – Brahms’s Ein Deutsches Requiem.
+It’s the piece I spent two months living with last year, week by week, preparing for the performance we gave in Bath Abbey last October – Brahms’s Ein Deutsches Requiem.
 It is such a profound and moving work; it really speaks to one’s soul, and is both emotionally exhausting and intensely uplifting to perform.

-Carols by Candlelight 2021 will take place on Thursday 16 December 2021 and Friday 17 December 2021, 7.30pm at The Pump Room, Bath: tickets are on sale at bathboxoffice.org.uk.
+Carols by Candlelight 2022 will take place on Wednesday 21 December, Thursday 22 December and Friday 23 December 2022, 7.30pm at The Pump Room, Bath: tickets available soon from bathboxoffice.org.uk.
 For further details of all concerts and events, go to bathbachchoir.org.uk

-Featured image: The Bath Bach Choir performing Brahms’s En Deutsches Requiem at Bath Abbey in October
+Featured image: The Bath Bach Choir performing Brahms’s Ein Deutsches Requiem at Bath Abbey in October